 • Experience with GPS/GIS

 • Experience with power tools and hand tools including chainsaws, and rigging equipment

-• Leaders will receive a weekly living allowance of $250 (less taxes) during training.
+• All leaders will receive a weekly living allowance of $400 (less taxes) during training.

-• Other benefits include health insurance, pro-deals, Maine State Park Pass, paid training, and a wide range of networking opportunities.
+• Other benefits include a Maine State Park Pass, discounts on outdoor gear, paid training, and a wide range of networking opportunities

-Housing: Will be provided during the training period.
+HOUSING: Will be provided during the training period.
 Housing varies from rustic cabins to tent camping.
 Expect to move locations throughout training.
-During the field season, teams will camp at a base camp near their project site.
-Teams will return to residential sites during their off time.
-Facilities will vary from rustic cabins, to tent sites.
-Leaders will be expected to act as a residential assistant during time off on a rotating basis.
+During the field season, teams will camp at a base camp near their project site and will return to an assigned basecamp during off time.
+Basecamps will vary from rustic cabins, to tent sites.

-How to ApplyTo Apply: By February 1, 2021.
-Submit an MCC online application, and send a copy of your resume to Corps.Conservation@maine.gov.
+How to ApplyTo Apply: By April 3, 2023, go to our website to complete an MCC Application, and send a copy of your resume to Corps.Conservation@maine.gov.
 You will be contacted with further instructions.
 You may direct questions to the same email above.